Vergil9000/LoyalFans/README.md

 `Command + Option + C`

 Once the developer tools are open, click on the "Network" tab at the top.
-While your tools are still up, scroll down on the page force that user's posts to load.
+While the developer tools are still up, scroll down on user's page to force that user's posts to load.
 You should see something that looks like `username?limit=4&page=#`:

 ![limit](images/limit.png)

 Click on that and then scroll down until you see "Request Headers".
-Copy the text that corresponds to "authorization" (make sure you include the word 'Bearer') and paste it into the corresponding spot in the `settings.json` file.
+Copy the text that corresponds to "authorization" (make sure you include the word 'Bearer') and paste it into the corresponding spot in the `config.json` file.
 Make sure it's in the quotation marks.

 ![authorization](images/authorization.png)

 Scroll a little further down in the "Request Headers" and you should also see a field called "User-Agent".
-Copy the corresponding text and paste it into its corresponding spot in the `settings.json` file as well.
+Copy the corresponding text and paste it into its corresponding spot in the `config.json` file as well.

 Once that's done, you're good to go.